ECCC-MSC/open-data/README.md

 Files in this repository:
 * README.md
  * This readme file!
-* public-data-documentation-md/
+* canada.ca_current/
- * The output Markdown documentation for publication on GitHub
+ * Documentation currently published on canada.ca
-* public-data-documentation-src/
+* canada.ca_upcoming/
- * The source documentation in the Markdown format
+ * The development version of the new 'MSC public data documentation'
-* public-data-documentation-txt/
- * The output raw text documentation for publication on MSC Datamart
 * scripts/
  * Location of scripts, such as the scripts that create tables and the raw text version of the documentation
 * templates/
  * Location of templates to be used for documenting MSC data
-* canada.ca/
- * DPS content currently published on Canada.ca

 # Monitoring documentation changes